Staff

 In her own practices she recognizes the value of establishing unity through sharing wellness resources and gathering to enjoy fresh, healthy food.
 Kailasa is passionate about bringing power back to the community by making information and quality resources accessible to those especially with historically marginalized backgrounds.
 Her efforts and collaborations are very much driven by her personal responsibilities as a mother, a dedicated artist, an advocate for wellness, and a community builder.
 For more information about Kailasa, click here.
 Kailasa can be reached at kailasa (at) commongoodcityfarm.org.

-Juan Laster, LEAF EDUCATOR
+Juan Laster, community Outreach

 Juan served on the Board of Directors for Common Good City Farm for five years.
 Although her term ended she continued to serve as a volunteer when needed.
 She grew up on a farm in the mountains of West Virginia and loves getting her hands dirty.
 Juan has a plot next door in the LeDroit Park Community Garden and lives in Bloomingdale.
 She is a senior citizen advocate, loves trying new recipes that are plant-based, and listening to jazz.
 After years of involvement, she officially joined the Common Good staff in Fall 2019.

-nhaomie Douyon, LEAF EDUCATOR (SHe/Her/Hers)
+nhaomie Douyon, LEAF EDUCATOR (SHe/Her)

 Nhaomie initially started volunteering on the farm in 2017 and was excited to join the Common Good staff in Summer 2021.
 She has a Master’s in Public Health with a focus on Behavioral and Community Health.
 She has always had passion for hunger and homelessness which has led her to continuously engage in community initiatives.
 She enjoys learning about agriculture, healthy eating habits, and how to grow and maintain a garden.
 With the knowledge and skills gained, she plans to add healthy habits to her personal life and expand her knowledge with the long term goal of running her own non profit homeless transitional shelter that would incorporate health education and access.

-Skye Sivoné Ellis, Assistant Market Manager (she/they)
+Skye Sivoné Ellis, Market Manager (she/they)

 From childhood, Skye’s imagination, curiosity, and empathy activated a sort of natural revolution in her that has only stirred with time.
 Since then, they’ve been focused on reaching for a more holistically healthy and just world for as many people as they can, especially those most likely to confront the brunt of environmental racism.
 Skye is a steward and student of the buzzing life around her, and considers her work, activism, artistry, and scholarship to be fruits of the same tree.
 She loves eating, feeding others, cooking over wood fires, writing, spending full days outside in all kinds of weather conditions, and most of all, listening for the exchange of stories that happens across cultures and tables.